denten-books/plain-text/0-intro.md

 One could write, to take a simple example, "a field of study," without much thought about figurative space.
 Shklovsky would have readers pause to consider the implications [@shklovksy_sborniki_1917].
 In what sense do ideas resemble (or not) a field?
-The poet could take things further.
-One could write, for
-example: "to scythe a verdant field of literary study."
+The poet could take things further and elaborate: "to scythe a verdant field of literary study."
 The verb (to scythe) and the adjective (verdant) create an unexpected transference of new qualities not present in the original image (intellectual field).
 These qualities "overdetermine" or "saturate" the metaphor, exposing its conceit.
 One can do to fields of grass what one cannot to ideas.
 Subsequently, we realize that the two domains---intellectual and horticultural---do not map onto each other perfectly, leaving a semantic remainder: the chaff.
 Readers discover intellectual "fields" for what they are: habituated metaphors, neither natural nor self-apparent.
 Metaphor are made strange again through purposeful